Codecademy/docs/content/python/concepts/deque/deque.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-The **deque**, short for Double-ended queue, is a [Python](https://www.codecademy.com/resources/docs/python) data structure that efficiently adds and removes elements from both ends.
+The **deque**, short for double-ended queue, is a [Python](https://www.codecademy.com/resources/docs/python) data structure that efficiently adds and removes elements from both ends.
 It is a component of the [collections module](https://www.codecademy.com/resources/docs/python/collections-module) and serves as an alternative to the list for scenarios where frequent insertions and deletions occur at both ends.
-Deques are notably advantageous when a queue is needed to enable fast appends and pops from both ends or when a stack is required to support the same operations efficiently.
+Deques are notably advantageous when a queue is needed to enable fast appends and pops from both ends, or when a stack is required to support the same operations efficiently.

 ## Syntax